Inforensics/osint-user-discovery/README.md

    ```
 2. Navigate to the project directory:
    ```
-   cd osint-user-discovery
+   cd osint-user-discovery/domain-intelligence-tool
    ```
 3. Each script will attempt to install its required dependencies when run.
 However, you can also install all dependencies manually:
    ```
    pip install -r requirements.txt
    ```
-4. Set up environment variables:
-   - For the Mastodon script, you need an API key from instances.social.
-Create a `.env` file in the project root and add:
-     ```
-     INSTANCES_API_KEY=your_api_key_here
-     ```
-5. For the Domain Intelligence Tool:
+4. For the Domain Intelligence Tool:
    - Create a `config.json` file in the same directory as the script with the following structure:
      ```json
      {